balladeer/effective-enigma/burrow/content/03_twist.md

 We left the main tunnel through an maintenance door, following a series of black circles with a small X above and to the right.
 Any electronic security measures had been replaced with now-rusted locks decades ago. <!-- TODO: replace this -- analog locks are important later -->

-Though narrow by founders' standards, the hall was still wide enough for two Kihǔ teens.
+Though narrow by founders' standards, the hall was still wide enough for two Kihû teens.
 Board in hand, I walked by Ágdá through the dim.
 The air was less humid here; we were getting further from the supply silo that housed my home.